What is Taskpin?

 Transition to Design System

-I conducted an in-depth study of guidelines and components from popular design systems to learn from their best practices and determine which would best suit our product.
+I conducted an in-depth study of guidelines and components from popular design systems to learn from their best practices and determine which would best suit our product to build on.

 Atomic Design